Aarav1763/Clicker-Game/README.md

-Download folder from <code> on top right of page, extract, and open index.html
+Download folder from "code" on top right of page, extract, and open index.html